Recycle at home = Depends

 Household batteries and battery packs are classed as hazardous waste and must be kept separate from general waste and recycling.
 Never put household batteries or battery packs in your rubbish bin – they can cause fires.

-Households on the kerbside collection service in Kingston: a kerbside collection service of batteries is not available in Kingston as there is no space for a dedicated cage on the borough’s electric collection vehicles.
+Kingston and Merton – No kerbside collection service for household batteries is available in Kingston or Merton.
 Please refer to how to recycle batteries out of home, below.

 Recycle out of home = Yes